SIF128 Smart Infrastructure

 Current Status: Active

-This award has been formally reviewed by the PAC twice, with the most recent review having been conducted in September 2020.
+This award has been formally reviewed by the PAC twice.
+The most recent was conducted in September 2020, and a no-cost extension was granted so that the project team may have the opportunity to complete goals that were delayed due to COVID-19 disruptions.
 The project team has made excellent progress in achieving the milestones and metrics, including the following:

 - Steam trap monitoring (STM) systems have been deployed across Grounds by Facilities Management.

 - The Cloud infrastructure that was proposed has been designed and deployed.

 - The team has also been working on designing self powered systems and has made significant progress on building custom integrated circuits to provide new hardware features for self-powered systems.